Helenaden/Deploy-AWS-Lambda-that-scans-newly-uploaded-S3-files-with-ClamAV/README.md

 # Serverless File Scanning with AWS & ClamAV

 ## Why This Project Matters
 Amazon S3 has become the backbone of countless applications on AWS.
-Its scalability, durability, and ease of use make it the go-to storage layer for everything from web apps to enterprise data lakes.
+Its scalability, durability, and ease of use make it the go-to storage layer for many applications hosted on Amazon Web Services (AWS).

 But with great flexibility comes a serious challenge: **untrusted file uploads**.